ToniWestbrook/paladin/README.md

 PALADIN currently only supports single-end (or merged) reads.
 It makes use of many BWA parameters and is therefore compatible with many of its command line arguments.

 PALADIN may output a standard SAM file and a tabular file containing characterization information gathered from UniProt.
 This text file may be used for all downstream characterizations.
-See PALADIN-Plugins for additional related tools.
+See PALADIN-Plugins below for additional related tools.

 INSTALLATION